sentinel-hub/custom-scripts/sentinel-2/monthly_snow_report/README.md

 * a few white rooftops
 * when no uncloudy pixel is available in the previous 30 days

-Thus, it is possible to make the script working with 90 days in order to have a trimonthly synthesis by changing settings to : "numberOfMonthsToUse = 3".
+Thus, it is possible to make the script working with 90 days in order to have a trimonthly synthesis by changing settings to: "numberOfMonthsToUse = 3".

 ## Author of the script